Neamar/storylines/specs/backend.md

 * `version` integer, constant, **must** always be 1.
 * `story_title`, string, your story name
 * `resources`, object, a list of all your resources.
-The eys will be used when generating the state and must be slugified (no spaces, no special characters), the values describe:
+The keys will be used when generating the state and must be slugified (no spaces, no special characters), the values describe:
     - `description`, string, more information about what this resource is about
     - `format`, string, a placeholder containing a `%s` token.
 This will be used every time the value is presented to the *Reader*, to format it appropriately.
 A *format* without a `%s` is invalid.
     - `display_name`, string, the name used when displaying the resource to the user